ujjwal-2001/PSD_2024/Assignment_03/README.md

 #### Key Components of the Datapath
  Program Counter (PC): The PC holds the address of the next instruction to be fetched.
 In the pipeline architecture, the PC is updated either sequentially or based on branch/jump decisions, allowing for instruction pre-fetching and branching without pipeline stalling.

-Instruction Memory with Instruction Cache: This module stores instructions to be executed and incorporates a direct-mapped instruction cache (32x32 bits) with a block size of four words.
-The cache enhances instruction fetch performance by reducing memory access time, while the instruction memory (1024x32 bits) is the primary storage.
+Instruction Memory with Instruction Cache: This module stores instructions to be executed and incorporates a direct-mapped instruction cache (4 banks of DRAM) with a block size of four words.
+The cache enhances instruction fetch performance by reducing memory access time, while the instruction memory (256x128 bits) is the primary storage.

 - **Register File:** The processor includes a register file with 32 registers (x0 to x31), where x0 is hardwired to zero.
 This file supports simultaneous reading of two source registers and writing to one destination register, ensuring efficient data flow through the pipeline stages.